 Inspect Your Roof – When it comes to winterizing your home, it is important to keep your roof well maintained.
 Your roof should be inspected every two years.
-Make sure that it does not have any shingles that are loose, buckled, curled, or missing.
-Also look for moss and other growth that needs to be removed.
-If your roof is warped, has dark spots, or damaged flashing, it’s time to get it repaired before winter hits.
+Make sure that it does not have any loose, buckled, curled, or missing shingles.
+Also, look for moss and other growth that needs to be removed.
+If your roof is warped, has dark spots, or has damaged flashing, it’s time to repair it before winter hits.
 Attic leaks can be detrimental to the health of your home and let a lot of cold air in during the winter.

 Drain Hoses – Make sure that all of your outdoor hoses and air conditioner pipes do not have excess water collected in them since they might freeze over the winter.